Placement Supervisor £32,624 to £ 36,155 (FTE)

 • Contribute to the induction of new residents.

-• Plan a programme of activities/interventions for residents, in line with the individual needs of the resident identified by the Offender Manager or through assessments that have been completed.
+• Plan and deliver a programme of Rehabilitative Activities for residents, in line with the individual needs of the resident group.

 • Complete appropriate assessments with residents at the required timescales.